 Accommodation

-A number of College rooms have been adapted to cater for the needs of students with disabilities.
-Adaptations include fully accessible rooms with ensuite bathroom facilities, access to adapted kitchens, and in one property on Museum Road a kitchen adapted for the needs of blind and partially-sighted students and wheelchair users.
-In the Beehive building a new suite of rooms for a student with disabilities includes an adjoining carer's room with its own ensuite shower room.
+We have a number of rooms on-site in College which have been adapted to suit the needs of students with physical disabilities.
+Adaptations include rooms with ensuite facilities, adapted kitchens, and a kitchen adapted for wheelchair users and blind and partially-sighted students.
+We also have a suite rooms in our Beehive building which includes an adjoining carer’s room with its own ensuite shower room.

-For all applicants invited for interview, we will do our best to arrange suitable accommodation.
-Please email the Undergraduate Admissions Officer or Graduates Admissions Officer to discuss your needs.
+If you are an applicant who has been invited for interview, please contact our Undergraduate Admissions Officer or Graduate Admissions Officer to discuss your needs.

 Breastfeeding policy